thunchanokbow/Microsoft-SQL-server-database/sections/04-Connect-to-Server-Database.md

 ![12](/images/12-SSMS.png)

 # SQL Server Authentication
-To connect server database by SQL Server Authentication, follow these steps:
 Before you begin, you must **first create the new login using** [Here](sections/03-Create-a-login-using.md)
 ![14](/images/14-SSMS.png)
+To connect server database by SQL Server Authentication, follow these steps:<br>
 1. select the type of server to connect to **Database Engine**.<br>
 2. entering the computer name of the database server in the **Server name** box.<br>
 3. select the mode of Authentication to connect to **SQL Server Authentication**.<br>